freuk/dhrun/README.md

-Dhall/YAML configurable concurrent job executor with streaming assertion checks for linux platforms. `dhrun` starts a list of processes, monitors the standard streams for patterns that should be expected or avoided, kills the processes when criteria are met and exits accordingly.
+##### Dhall/YAML configurable concurrent job executor with streaming assertion checks.

+`dhrun` starts a list of processes, monitors the standard streams for patterns that should be expected or avoided, kills the processes when criteria are met and exits accordingly.
 The goals are similar to [venom](https://github.com/ovh/venom).
 Compared to that tool, `dhrun` has only one execution capability(exec) and its assertions are poor(infix strings only).
-It supports concurrency and monitors streams online, however. it was written to create a configuration layer above runs of single-node integration tests for client-server applications.
+It supports concurrency and monitors streams, however.
+It was written to create a configuration layer to control integration tests for single-node client-server applications.

 ### Use